 Once the field blooms, it is typically in peak bloom for 10-14 days.

-When Sunny B’s Sunflower Field is open to the public, it is free to visit and is typically open from 8am until 8pm.
+When Sunny B’s Sunflower Field is open to the public, it is free to visit and is open from 8am until 8pm.
 There are a small number of parking spots located adjacent to the field if you arrive at a non-busy time or get lucky.
 However, most park a short distance away and walk to the site.

 The sunflower field at Sunny B’s is approximately four acres in size and is on a small sloping hill.
 This is located next to a small pond, which really adds a lot of beauty to the spot.
 Make sure to walk to the far side of the pond for great views (and photos) of the sunflower field.